devaslanphp/forumium-docs/README.md

 ## History

-First of all, we must mention that the development of the **graphical part**, and thing that gave us the **majority of the development ideas**, was based on the Open Source [Flarum](https://flarum.org/) discussion system.
+First of all, we must mention that the development of the **graphical part**, and what gave us the **majority of the development ideas**, was based on the Open Source [Flarum](https://flarum.org/) discussion system.

 ## Goals